 If you start working on more public-facing applications, security will become more important.
 Check out the Rails Guide on Security for more information.

-$ rake db:migrate, but you can also create your own.
-This website uses a Rake task to populate the curriculum from its Github repo.
-Check out the Rails Guide on Command Line and Rake Tasks for more information.
+$ rails db:migrate, but you can also create your own.
+This website uses a Rails task to populate the curriculum from its Github repo.
+Check out the Rails Guide on Command Line and bin/rails for more information.

 Caching makes your application faster by reducing database calls.
 Check out the Rails Guide on Caching to learn more.